 - In some cases, there are paid jobs.
 These are optional.

-The key was being clear with the kids about exactly what their jobs are and that they’re part of a team.
+The key is being clear with the kids about exactly what their jobs are and that they’re part of a team.
 Working together, we’ll have a nice home that looks good and feels good too.

 Now my five-year-old unloads the dishwasher every morning.
 My husband helps him put the high things away.
 But it works (most of the time) because he knows this is his job and it’s never a surprise.
 Our six-year-old feeds the dogs every morning and her eight-year-old sister feeds them at night.
 At the end of the day, it’s up to our three-year-old to make sure all dog toys are in their basket.